iranianpep/ajax-live-search/README.md

     $handler->getJavascriptAntiBot();
 	```

-6. Lastly, hook the plugin to the text field and pass required options (loaded_at & token):
+6. Lastly, hook the plugin to the text field and pass the required options (loaded_at & token):

 	```
 jQuery("#ls_query").ajaxlivesearch({